 Centre for the Advancement of Health Innovations

-The Centre for the Advancement of Health Innovations builds on the resources, talent, and commitment of CBoC and key stakeholders to make Canada a world leader in the development and commercialization of health innovations and to benefit Canada’s economy, the health of Canadians, and health care systems in Canada.
-Specifically, these strategies and policy options aim to:
+The Centre for the Advancement of Health Innovations (CAHI) is committed to greater innovation in Canada’s health care system.
+CAHI builds on the resources, talents, and commitment of the Conference Board of Canada and key stakeholders to make Canada a world leader in the development and commercialization of new health technologies to the social, economic and medical benefit of all Canadians.

-- help build an action plan that will give governments and industry a common road map for collaborating to achieve their innovation and health goals;
+- Help build an action plan that will give governments and industry a road-map for collaboration on common innovation and health goals;

-- improve the health care system through greater use of innovative health products and technologies.
+- Improve the health care system through greater use of new health products and services.

 CAHI’s steering committee is made up of senior executives from the following organizations: